5 Signs You’re Ready To Be Single After A Rebound

 Here are 5 signs to look for:

 You jump to the next guy faster and with more vengeance.
 For me, this was the first clue that rebounding was not working for me.
-The prospect of a new relationship makes feels good.
-And a connection on a first date gets the happy-feel-good chemicals flowing in the brain.
-After a while, though, these feelings wear off and you are left to choose to continue the relationship.
-But a relationship is not the point when you are rebounding.
-Only feeling better matters.
+The prospect of a new relationship feels good.
+And a connection with someone on a first date gets the happy-feel-good chemicals flowing in the brain.
+After a while, though, these feelings wear off, and you are left to choose to continue the relationship.
+But a relationship is real and messy and scary.
+And right now, feeling better is the only thing that matters.
 So, in comes a new guy.
-If all you care about is that the guy makes you feel good and you are hopping to the next guy or are talking to multiple guys at once you might be ready to slow down.
+If all you care about is that these guys make you feel good, and you are hopping to the next guy or are talking to multiple guys at once, you might be ready to slow down.

 You start to imagine what it would be like being single again.
-I started daydreaming about spending entire days doing just what I wanted to do and not worry about when some guy is going to text me back.
+I started daydreaming about spending entire days doing just what I wanted to do and not worrying about when some guy was going to text me back.
 I started setting new goals for myself and wondering what it would be like to focus all my attention on those goals instead of focusing on getting my next boyfriend.
-If you are daydreaming and imagining being single again then do yourself a favor and be single :)
+If you are daydreaming and imagining being single again, then do yourself a favor and be single :)

 Your inner voice or gut is telling you it’s time to be single again.
 You know you better than I do.
-If your inner voice is telling you in its own way that you should be single then please listen to it.
+If your inner voice is telling you in its own way that you should be single, then please listen to it.
 I have learned through a very painful experience why listening to your inner voice is so incredibly important.
-You might feel hurt and confused but your inner voice always knows the way.
+You might feel hurt and confused and therefore unable to think clearly about your situation but your inner voice always knows the way.

 Breakups suck.
 They really do.
 And it’s not surprising that so many of us try to cover up that pain by launching into another relationship.
 And that’s fine for a while.
 But your healing process is so important.
 So, if you are doing the rebound thing, keep doing it.
 Just check in with yourself from time to time and pay attention to these signs that you are ready to be single again.